ABOUT OFSC DISTRICT ONE

 "The state of snowmobiling in Eastern Ontario is strong and vigorous", was the message from the OFSC District 1 office manager John Boals.

-He feels that sledders had a great season of over 8 weeks of snowmobiling.
-As a whole the season was a success.
+He feels that sledders had a great season of over 14 plus weeks of snowmobiling and as one volunteer groomer operator commented "I spent more weeks grooming than what I spend in the summer cutting the lawn".
+As a whole the season was a great success.
 "On the business side of things, we've had a very busy year, as a district office, assisting the clubs and associations of District 1", he added.
 Mr. Boals explained that the clubs and associations of the district saw some very impressive numbers on how and where those hard-earned trail permit dollars went.

-The 2011-2012 season saw 43 large groomers use over $110,000 in fuel over 7,900 hours of machine time to groom more than 3900 kms of club trails.
-The number of permits sold last season decreased very slightly from the previous year, at a total of 6500.
-In spite of this season, the club volunteers kept the groomers running with no major breakdowns did extensive trail clearing and re-routing and even built new bridges.
+The 2014-2015 season saw 45 large groomers use over $238,000 in fuel over 13,000 hours of machine time to groom more than 3900 kms of club trails.
+The number of permits sold last season increased by 17% from the previous year, at a total of 9690 plus.
+A big thank you goes out to everyone that bought a trail permit and we know you will be renewing your permit this coming season.
+In spite of this long season "winter is back", the club volunteers kept the groomers running with no major breakdowns did extensive trail clearing and re-routing and even built new bridges.

-Trail permit dollars were invested in the future of the sport in District 1 via the purchase of newer grooming equipment for Calabogie & District S.C, Riverside S.C and Kingston & Pembroke Association and this equipment was on the snow last season.
-Grants from District 1 S.A and club's dollars made these purchases possible.
-The OFSC and District 1 Office, itself, granted $260,000 to eleven different clubs for trail improvement projects.
-However, these clubs put in a notable amount of $29,000 of their own to carry out these endeavors.
+The OFSC and District 1 Office, itself, granted $56,000 to three different clubs for trail improvement projects.
+However, these clubs put in a notable amount of $5,600 of their own to carry out these endeavors.
 This is why it is so important to purchase your permit from the club where you ride.

 Another great contribution one can make is to become an active member of a club.
 By doing this you would have a say in the decisions on future improvements and developments in your area.
 You just might have a great idea that will benefit every snowmobiler in your club.